YxASH/AI-Image-Authenticity-Checker/README.md

-First run the train.py file and train the dataset After Trainning of dataset run datascience.py file it has interface using streamlit And if you want interface in normal GUI run the gui.py file
+First, run the train.py file to train the dataset.
+After training is complete, run the datascience.py file to access the interface using Streamlit.
+If you prefer a standard GUI instead of a web interface, run the gui.py file.